aptima-ai/aptima_framework/docs/ten_framework/dependencies.md

 UUID v4 generation in C.

 > ⚠️ **Note:**
-> We have significantly modified `uuid4` to conform to the naming conventions and folder structure of the TEN framework.
+> We have significantly modified `uuid4` to conform to the naming conventions and folder structure of the APTIMA framework.
 Please refer to `core/src/ten_utils/lib/sys/general/uuid.c` for details.

 ## zf_log